HKUDS/SSLRec/README.md

 ## Highlighted Features

-+ 🧩 **Flexible Modular Architecture.** The SSLRec library features a modular architecture that allows for effortless customization and combination of modules.
++ 🧩 **Flexible Modular Architecture.** The SSLRec framework features a modular architecture that allows for effortless customization and combination of modules.
 This enables users to create personalized recommendation models that fit their specific needs and requirements.

-+ 🌟 **Diverse Recommendation Scenarios.** The SSLRec library is a versatile tool for researchers and practitioners who are interested in building effective recommendation models across diverse recommender system research lines.
++ 🌟 **Diverse Recommendation Scenarios.** The SSLRec framework is a versatile tool for researchers and practitioners who are interested in building effective recommendation models across diverse recommender system research lines.

 + 💡 **Comprehensive State-of-the-Art Models.** Our SSLRec framework offers a wide range of SSL-enhanced recommendation models for various scenarios.
 Researchers can evaluate these models using advanced techniques and use them as a foundation for driving innovation in the field of recommender systems.